Aldine Press: Beginnings

 Aldus Manutius, the founder of the Aldine Press, was originally a humanist scholar and a teacher.
 Manutius met Andrea Torresani, who had acquired publishing equipment from the widow of Nicholas Jenson.
-The ownership of the press was originally split in two, with one half belonging to Pier Francesco Barbarigo, the nephew of Agostino Barbarigo, who was the doge at the time, and the other half belonging to Andrea Torresani.
+The ownership of the press was originally split in two, with one half belonging to Pier Francesco Barbarigo, the nephew of Agostino Barbarigo, who was the doge at the time, and the other half belonging to Torresani.
 Manutius owned one fifth of Torresani's share of the press.
 Manutius was mainly in charge of the scholarship and editing, leaving financial and operating concerns to Barbarigo and Torresani.
-In 1496, Aldus established his own location of the press in a building called the Thermae in the Sestiere di San Polo on the campo Sant'Agostin, today numero civico (house number) 2343 San Polo on the Calle della Chiesa (Alley of the Church), now the location of the restaurant Due Colonne.
+In 1496, Manutius established his own location of the press in a building called the Thermae in the Sestiere di San Polo on the campo Sant'Agostin in Venice, today numero civico (house number) 2343 San Polo on the Calle della Chiesa (Alley of the Church), now the location of the restaurant Due Colonne.
 Though there are two commemorative plaques located on the building numero civico 2311 Rio Terà Secondo, historians regard them to be erroneously placed based on contemporaneous letters addressed to Manutius.
 The first erroneous plaque had been placed by Abbot don Vincenzo Zenier in 1828.

 Manutius lived and worked in the Thermae in order to produce published books from the Aldine Press.
 This was also the location of the "New Academy", where a group of Manutius' friends, associates, and editors came together to translate Greek and Latin texts.
-In 1505, Manutius married Maria, the daughter of Andrea Torresani of Asola.
+In 1505, Manutius married Maria, the daughter of Torresani.
 Torresani and Manutius were already business partners, but the marriage combined the two partners' shares in the publishing business.
 After the marriage, Manutius lived at Torresani's house.
 Shrinking in popularity, in 1506 the Aldine Press was moved to Torresani's house in the parish of San Paternian.
 It was later demolished in 1873 and was covered by a bank building in the Venice square, Campo Manin.